 Sometimes, it may be difficult to distinguish between the injuries or complaints which prevailed prior to the accident and those which were caused by the present accident.
 In any event, it is a matter to analyse your condition and to “apportion” the causes of the present complaints (taking into account your own complaints and doctors views as regards these aspects).
 In any event, please be reassured that you are entitled to an award for the extent which the present accident rendered you worse.

 What is the court process for my accident claim/ personal injury?

 All slip and fall or trip and fall claims must first be submitted to the Injuries Board.
 If the Injuries Board process has not resolved the claim, then the matter must be brought before the court.
 The court process means issuing a writ, which is essentially a summons to the defendant that, you are going to bring the matter before a judge for assessment/hearing.
 Once you commence a court process, you are bound by the rules of the court in terms of documentation/hearing dates and other procedures (you must go to the Injuries Board in most cases first, i.e. you cannot leap-frog to court).

 What if the accident/ injury has caused depression or other psychological problems?

 Frequently, psychological/psychiatric injury is caused by an accident.
 For example, a person might become depressed as a result of the pain.
 This depression may adversely affect a person’s ability to work, resulting in loss of income and interference with a person’s lifestyle.
 Initially, a person will usually receive treatment from a G.P. and possibly be referred to a psychologist/psychiatrist.
-These specialists frequently prepare reports for solicitors so that compensation can be claimed for the psychological depression or other psychological injury.
+These specialists frequently prepare reports for solicitors for the psychological depression or other psychological injury.
 The psychologist/psychiatrist will explain and analyse the psychological injury and will offer a prognosis as to whether the debilitating condition is likely to abate or continue.